richardm75/record-radio/README.md

 Make sure to set the proper paths for the system in place of those already in the script.
 All paths must exist before the script is run.
 Don not add a trailing slash at the end of paths - the script does that.

 * `ffmpegpath` - the location of ffmpeg.exe
 * `recordingpath` - the location for recorded files.
-IN the Windows scripts a subfolder `NameOfShow` will be placed under this location and created automatically if it doesn't already exist.
+In the Windows scripts a subfolder `NameOfShow` will be placed under this location and created automatically if it doesn't already exist.
 * `logfilepath` - the location for the log file named `RecLog.txt`.
 This file will only be used if `LoggingRequired` is set to yes.

 The Linux bash version keeps station names and their corresponding stream URLs in a `stations` array.
 Insert as many as you wish.